Carbon reporting software — UK 2026 buyer’s guide

 Different obligations and operational contexts call for different platforms.

 Related statutory guides: SECR reporting obligations, ESOS Phase 4 energy audit requirements, and UK carbon reporting requirements overview.
-For companies in scope from 2027, see UK SRS mandatory reporting deadlines.
+For companies in scope from 2027, see UK SRS mandatory reporting deadlines, check whether your organisation meets the UK SRS size thresholds, and read the full UK SRS S2 climate disclosure requirements before selecting a platform built for them.

 Frequently asked questions